SasukeUchiha7/SasukeUchiha7/README.md

 ### Hey Guys!!! :wave:
   I am a Computer Science Engineering student at NIT Silchar.
-A programming enthusiast and a chai lover. :coffee:
+A programming enthusiast and a chai-sexual. :coffee: